 - Good academic and disciplinary standing.

-- Must have completed 12 semester credit hours (preferred at WKCTC).
+- Must have completed 12 semester credit hours at WKCTC.

 - Must have earned and maintained a 2.5 CGPA or above.